-The English Chess Federation (ECF) serves as the national governing body for chess in England.
-The ECF seeks to promote and develop chess.
+The English Chess Federation (ECF) is the national governing body for chess in England.
+It promotes and develops chess.
 It acknowledges the duty of care to safeguard and promote the welfare of children and young people aged up to 18 years and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.

 The policy recognises that the welfare and interests of children and young people are paramount in all circumstances as enshrined in the Children Act 1989.
 It aims to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or identity, or socioeconomic background, all children

 - have a positive and enjoyable experience of chess in a safe and child centred environment

 - are protected from harm and abuse whilst participating in chess or outside of the activity.